ravicm/hello/cheflab.md

 action :create
 end
 ```
-#### To ensure no syntax error of the file, also when ever the changes made to recipe file this command will ensure the syntax errors
+#### To ensure no syntax error of the file, also whenever the changes made to recipe file this command will ensure the syntax errors
 ```
 # chef exec ruby -c new-cookbook/recipes/new-recipie.rb
 ```
-#### If no errors found in the code, first time this will be executed locally on the workstation machine with below command
+#### If no errors found in the code, the first time this will be executed locally on the workstation machine with the below command
 #### Run the chef-client to execute the recipe

 ```rb
 # chef-client -zr "recipe[new-cookbook::new-recipe]"
 ```
-#### On successful run it produces the output as
+#### On the successful run it produces the output as

 ```rb
 Starting Chef Infra Client, version 16.6.14